PhilipYip1988/vmware-workstation-installation-guide/windows-98SE-guest/readme.md

 <img src='./images/img_196.png' alt='img_196' width='200'/>

-## Floppy Drive
+## Reapplying Patcher9x from a Bootable Floppy Drive

+Patching Windows 98SE removed some of the patches made by patcher9x.

-The flooppy disk created is a copy of the `patcher9x-0.8.50-boot.ima` from the assets of the latest release.
+The floppy disk created above is a copy of the `patcher9x-0.8.50-boot.ima` from the assets of the latest release.
 Download this floppy image and change the file extensions from `.ima` to `.img`:

 * [patcher9x](https://github.com/JHRobotics/patcher9x/releases/)